vashuteotia123/system-stats-visualizer/README.md

 ## System Stats Visualizer
-<li>This project is created to visualize the system statistics such as mermory usage, CPU usage, memory accessable by process and much more using kibana Dashboard with Elasticsearch.</li>
+<li>This project is created to visualize the system statistics such as memory usage, CPU usage, memory accessible by process and much more using Kibana Dashboard with Elasticsearch.</li>

 ---